MortonArb-ForestEcology/Tree_Distribution_Database/README.md

 # Tree_Distribution_Database
 Repository for curating occurrence and predictor data of tree distributions

-All scripts are located in folder scripts
+All scripts are located in folder "scripts"
+Examples and attempts to use similar scripts with data that have not been refined are in folder "trials"

 # scripts folder
 Within folder "scripts", files have been numbered in the order they are to be used in the workflow.